 Methodological and conceptual features of high-resolution respirometry are illustrated in an experiment with cultured, suspended cells in the OROBOROS Oxygraph-2k (O2k).
-The experiment demonstrates manual titrations of inhibitors, and automatic titrations of an uncoupler using the electronic Titration-Injection microPump TIP2k.
-Application of the DatLab 4.3 (upgraded) software is shown for instrumental control (O2k and TIP2k), and on-line data analysis.
-The following guideline describes the experiment in the form of a laboratory protocol, complementary to the relevant sections of the Oxygraph-2k Manual.
-The experiments were carried out by participants of an O2k-Course on high-resolution respirometry in April 2005 (IOC30; Schröcken, Austria).
+The experiment demonstrates manual titrations of inhibitors and automatic uncoupler titrations using the Titration-Injection microPump TIP2k.
+Application of the DatLab software is shown for instrumental control (O2k and TIP2k) and real-time data analysis.
+The following guideline describes the experiment in the form of a laboratory protocol, complementary to the O2k-Manual.
+The experiments were carried out by participants of an O2k-Workshop on high-resolution respirometry (IOC30; Schröcken, Austria; April 2005).